 She also notes that the ruling party’s antecedent was a Marxist organisation and “Marxist ideologues rarely have any sympathy for religion”, hence “the government’s attitude to worshippers of any faith – even those it officially recognises – has been one of mounting suspicion and hostility.”

 Eritrea is ranked the seventh worst country in the world for Christian persecution in the 2019 World Watch List compiled by Open Doors.
-At the same time, Belloni, who visited the country at the end of last year, says that the media’s popular description of Eritrea as the North Korea of Africa is unfair, and misses the nuances of how multiple international television channels are available in the country, as is the internet, while interactions with the outside world, especially through the diaspora, heavily influence Eritrean society.
+At the same time, Belloni, who visited the country at the end of last year, says that the media’s popular description of Eritrea as the North Korea of Africa is unfair, and misses the nuances of how different television channels from Saudi Arabia, Ethiopia and Iran are available in the country, as is the internet.

 She also says reports that the government-run health centres are worse than the Catholic ones are similarly problematic, and miss the reality of how government hospitals are much larger and tend to be located in urban areas, while the smaller religious-run clinics are too few and too small to fill the gaps.